-God Makes the Rainbow as a Symbol of His Covenant With Man
+God Uses the Rainbow as a Symbol of His Covenant With Man

-(Gen 9:11–13) And I will establish My covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.
+Gen 9:11–13 And I will establish My covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.
 And God said, This is the token of the covenant which I make between Me and you and every living creature that is with you, for perpetual generations: I do set My bow in the cloud, and it shall be for a token of a covenant between Me and the earth.

-Was the destruction of the world this time something God wanted?
+Was the destruction of the world at that time something God wanted?
 It was definitely not what God wanted.
 We might be able to imagine a small part of the pitiful sight of the earth after the destruction of the world, but we cannot come close to imagining what the scene was like at the time in God’s eyes.
 We can say that, whether it is the people of now or then, nobody is able to imagine or appreciate what God was feeling when He saw that scene, that image of the world following its destruction by flood.
-God was forced to do this due to man’s disobedience, but the pain suffered by God’s heart from this destruction of the world by flood is a reality no one can fathom or appreciate.
-That’s why God had made a covenant with mankind, which was to tell people to remember that God once did something like this, and to swear to them that God would never destroy the world in such a way again.
+God was forced to do this by man’s disobedience, but the pain suffered by God’s heart from this destruction of the world by flood is a reality no one can fathom or appreciate.
+That is why God made a covenant with mankind, through which He aimed to tell people to remember that God once did something like this, and to swear to them that God would never destroy the world in such a way again.
 In this covenant we see God’s heart—we see that God’s heart was in pain when He destroyed this humanity.
 In the language of man, when God destroyed mankind and saw mankind disappearing, His heart was weeping and bleeding.
-Isn’t that as best as we can describe it?
-These words are used by humans to illustrate human emotions, but since man’s language is too lacking, using them to describe God’s feelings and emotions doesn’t seem too bad to Me, and nor are they too excessive.
+Is that not the best way to describe it?
+These words are used by humans to illustrate human emotions, but since man’s language is too lacking, using them to describe God’s feelings and emotions does not seem too bad to Me, and nor are they too excessive.
 At least it gives you a very vivid, very apt understanding of what God’s mood was like at the time.
 What will you think of now when you see a rainbow again?
 At least you will remember how God was once in sorrow over destroying the world by flood.
 You will remember how, even though God hated this world and despised this humanity, when He destroyed the human beings He created with His own hands, His heart was hurting, struggling to let go, feeling reluctant, and finding it hard to bear.
 His only comfort was in Noah’s family of eight.
-It was Noah’s cooperation that made His painstaking efforts of creating all things worthwhile.
+It was Noah’s cooperation that made His painstaking efforts of creating all things not be in vain.
 At a time when God was suffering, this was the only thing that could make up for His pain.
 From that point, God placed all of His expectations of humanity on Noah’s family, hoping they could live under His blessings and not His curse, hoping that they would never see God destroy the world with a flood again, and also hoping that they would not be destroyed.